SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Attributes.rst

 can include ``willSet`` and ``didSet`` blocks, but can't override the compiler-synthesized ``get`` or ``set`` blocks.

-..
-XXX TR: Can you apply a property wrapper to a top-level variable?
-   Testing this in a REPL and in swiftc yields strange errors, so it doesn't look like it's supported.

 If the wrapper defines an ``init()`` initializer, the wrapped property can be defined without providing an initial wrapped value, implicitly using ``init()`` to set it.